Brajendranath De: Administrative

 He took up his first posting in the civil service as assistant magistrate and collector of Arrah, Behar in 1875.
 He served in districts where the rulers of erstwhile zamindari estates, such as Darbhanga and Dumrao, had a strong presence.
 After serving in a number of districts in Behar, he was posted in Raniganj, Bengal in 1881.
 He officiated as the district magistrate and collector of Bankura, Burdwan and Faridpore.
 He served as the full district magistrate and collector of Khulna, where he was befriended by Dr. Krishnadhan Ghosh, the civil surgeon of the district, and the father of Aurobindo Ghosh.
 He became the magistrate and collector of Balasore in Orissa and then of Malda and Hooghly.
 He was the first Indian to be elected as chairman of the Hooghly Municipal Corporation.
-He was an (acting) commissioner of the Burdwan Division.
+He was an acting commissioner of the Burdwan Division.

-As the district officer of Hooghly, he started the Duke Club there which was meant to be exclusively for Indians.
-One of his Commissioners once told him not to entertain the thought of wanting to join a British club in the district.
+As the district officer of Hooghly, he started the Duke Club, which was meant to be exclusively for Indians.
+One of his commissioners once told him to not entertain the thought of joining a British club in the district.

-After retirement he remained actively involved in the work of the Calcutta Improvement Trust.
+After retirement, he remained actively involved in the Calcutta Improvement Trust.

 Academic

-While still in service he translated Kalidas's 'Vikramarvasi' and 'Manichudabadana' from Sanskrit to English.
+While still in service, De translated Kalidas's Vikramarvasi' and 'Manichudabadana' from Sanskrit to English.
 He edited an English-Bengali dictionary and published an article on inter dining in the Madras Social Reformer (1910).

-In his post-retirement years he served as a vice-president of the council of the Asiatic Society, Calcutta.
+In his post-retirement years, he served as a vice-president of the council of the Asiatic Society, Calcutta.

-He was the translator and editor, in two volumes, Nizamuddin Ahmad's Tabaqat-i-Akbari.
-The third volume, which he had left fully prepared, was published posthumously by Baini Prasad and also M. Hidayat Hosain.
+He was the translator and editor of two volumes in Nizamuddin Ahmad's Tabaqat-i-Akbari.
+The third volume, which he had left fully prepared, was published posthumously by Baini Prasad and M. Hidayat Hosain.

 Legacy

 A road in Chinsura, Hooghly is named after him.

-At the time of his centenary celebration in 1952, his second son, Basanta Kumar De, Esq., a senior officer of the BNR took the initiative to publish in three articles sections of his reminiscences in the Calcutta Review.
+At the time of his centenary celebration in 1952, his second son, Basanta Kumar De, Esq., a senior officer of the Bengal Nagpur Railway, published three articles of his reminiscences in the Calcutta Review.
 This work was entrusted to Tapan Raychaudhuri, then of the Department of Islamic History and Culture of the University of Calcutta.

 In 2001, approximately 2,000 photographs of himself and his family members were given in loan by one of his grandsons, Barun De, to the photographic archives of the Centre for Studies in Social Sciences, Calcutta.
 Later, when the archive was shifted to the newly established Jadunath Bhavan Museum and Resource Centre, CSSSC, Calcutta, the photographs too were deposited there.